nebari-dev/nebari-docs/docs/docs/getting-started/quickstart.md

 description: A cheat sheet of Neabri commands for returning users.
 ---

-This quickstart is a Nebari commands reference for experienced and returning users.
+This quickstart is a Nebari CLI reference for experienced and returning users.
 If you're new to Nebari, start at [Installing Nebari](installing-nebari.md).

 <div align="center">